RaphaelIT7/gmod-holylib/README.md

 Now the issue is - when the engine packs the entity for networking, it'll store the packed data as the baseline.<br>
 This **includes** NW2Vars and this baseline is used for all entities of the same class meaning the NW2Var would be present for all of them.<br>
-This storing into the base line **only** happens once for the first time an entitiy was created - this is per entity class!<br>
+This storing into the base line **only** happens once for the first time an entity was created - this is per entity class!<br>
 (C++ entities - Lua's all share one class meaning this bug would apply a NW2Var to all of them!)<br>

-Now what this module does - it prevents writing NW2Vars into the baseline ensuring they won't be applied to all entites of the same class.<br>
+Now what this module does - it prevents writing NW2Vars into the baseline ensuring they won't be applied to all entities of the same class.<br>

 > [!NOTE]
 > The bug still exists clientside though seems to be rarer / variables don't seem to actually change?<br>
 > There still seems to be invalid proxy calls though nothing much I can do about that.<br>
-> This definetly needs more testing though it should be an improvement.<br>
+> This definitely needs more testing though it should be an improvement.<br>

 # Unfinished Modules